Live Cattle Futures - The Life of a Contract Comparing Expiration to Weekly Futures Prices

 The Live Cattle futures market is a single location where anyone with an opinion on what prices will be in the future can essentially vote their forecast.
 The resulting futures prices represent a “composite” forecast at a particular point in time.
 However, futures markets trade on known information and react as new information becomes available.
 Research has repeatedly shown that the futures are as accurate, or better, than other forecasting methods, but just how good of a predictor of the contract expiration price are weekly futures prices?

 The weekly prices’ forecast errors are measured as a percent of the futures price at expiration.
-Figures 1-6 show the forecast errors of the February, April, June, August, October, and December contracts over their entire trading periods from 1995-2014.
+Figures 1-6 show the forecast errors of the February, April, June, August, October, and December contracts over their entire trading periods from 1997-2016.
 As can be seen, contract errors vary widely.
 The errors from the February, August, and October contracts are positive on average.
-The April, June, and December contract errors vary widely and are both positive and negative throughout.
-As shown by these figures, each contract error tends to decrease and trend toward a 0% error on average as the contract matures.
+The April, June, and December contracts’ errors vary widely and are both positive and negative throughout.
+As shown by these figures, each contract’s errors tend to decrease and trend toward a zero percent error on average as the contracts mature.
 This is expected because as more information becomes available to traders, they are better able to make pricing decisions.

 It is important to know more than the average about the forecast errors.
 Tables 1-6 report the average and standard deviation of the errors, and number and percentage of years each weekly price was above or below the expiration price.
 Standard deviation is a measure of variability around the average, and under normal conditions the actual forecast is expected to be within plus or minus one standard deviation of the average approximately two-thirds of the time.
 A larger standard deviation indicates more variation in the error.
 With all months, the variation in the errors tends to become dramatically smaller as expiration approaches, indicating that the accuracy of the weekly prices increases closer to expiration.
 Years above and below again show the variation each weekly price takes from the expiration price.
 The February, April, August, October, and December contracts tended to have more years where the weekly prices were below the expiration price on average, indicating positive errors, or under prediction by the weekly prices.
 June tended to have more years where the weekly prices were above the expiration price, which indicates over prediction.
 However, it is important to remember that there are only 20 numbers in each of these averages at most and a large error in any one year can change the averages and standard deviations dramatically.